liang121900/cs56-utilities-cryptography/README.md

 -The lambda function has been used on implementing anonymous ActionListener.

--You get another window for all ciphers and the class
+-You get another window for all ciphers and the class AllCipherGUI is for that window.

+-If you want to modify or add new function for each widget, for example, to edit error message, you may look at the GUIActionMethod class.

+-If you want to add new widget modify the GUI, you may look at the